atharvabhakane/mcp-llamaIndex/level-2/README.md

     pass
 ```

-This asynchronous function is exposed as a FastMCP tool.
-It takes a `location` (city or region name) as input and returns a dictionary containing the current weather information (location name, country, temperature in Celsius, and condition text).
+This tool takes a `location` (city or region name) as input and returns a dictionary containing the current weather information (location name, country, temperature in Celsius, and condition text).
 It handles API key validation and potential HTTP or other exceptions.

 ---

+## 💡 What You'll Learn
+- How to call external APIs from your MCP tool
+- How to handle timeouts, retries, and errors gracefully
+- How to return structured data to the user

+## 🧑‍💻 Why This Matters
+This step taught me how to make my tools actually useful—by connecting them to real-world data.
+Plus, I learned a lot about handling things when they go wrong (see the error flowchart above!).

+---

 ## 🖼️ Visual Example: Using the Weather Tool

 ![Weather Tool Example](../Images/Screenshot%202025-07-09%20202727.png)
- * This shows the use of the get_weather tool to fetch and display the current weather for Mumbai, including the request sent to the tool and the response received.
+*This shows the use of the get_weather tool to fetch and display the current weather for Mumbai, including the request sent to the tool and the response received.*

+---

+## 🙌 Ready to Learn or Contribute?

+If you’ve made it this far—thank you!
+I built this project to help others learn, experiment, and build real solutions.
+Whether you’re a total beginner or an experienced developer, your questions and contributions are always welcome.

+**Next Steps:**
+- Try running the weather tool and see what you can build.
+- If you get stuck, open an issue or reach out—I'm happy to help!
+- Want to add a new feature or fix a bug?
+Fork the repo and send a pull request.

+Let’s make document processing easier, together!